 - The Image Count property defines the number of image slots that are defined for this primitive.
 One of the images will be chosen for display at any given time, based upon the value of the Image Select property. - The Image Select property selects the desired image.
-It is taken as a zerobased value and is reduced modulo the Image Count.
-In other words, if four images are defined, values of 0, 4, 8 etc. will display the first image, values of 1, 5, 9 etc. will display the second image and so on. - The Use Color property is used to either reduce an image to black-and-white or to preserve its color.
+It is taken as a zero-based value and is reduced modulo the Image Count.
+In other words, if four images are defined, values of 0, 4, 8 etc. will display the first image, values of 1, 5, 9 etc. will display the second image and so on. - The Use Colors property is used to either reduce an image to black-and-white or to preserve its color.
 An expression that evaluates to a non-zero value or an empty expression will result in a color image.
 A zero value will reduce the image to grayscale using standard r-g-b brightness weightings.
 This option is useful when showing the disabled state of an image on a button. - The Show Image property is used to show or hide the image.
-If the primitive has no edge or fill defined, it is functionally equivalent to the Show Item property, but will otherwise still display the edge or background as per the configuration. - The Show Item property is used to show or hide the entire primitive.
+If the primitive has no edge or fill defined, it is functionally equivalent to the Show Item property, but will otherwise still display the edge or background as per the configuration. - The Show Item property is used to show or hide the entire primitive. - The Maintain Aspect property is used to indicate whether to constrain the image size so as to maintain the aspect ratio of the source.